-Have you approached Bluestone Mortgages to seek consent to the Transfer of Equity
+Have you approached Bluestone Mortgages to obtain consent to the Transfer of Equity

 Who will be responsible for the costs of the Transfer of Equity?

-Information to consider in supporting the above Bluestone Mortgages transfer of equity information :
+Caveats to be read in conjunction with the above Bluestone Mortgages transfer of equity Advice :

 There may be various tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Bluestone Mortgages conveyancing panel and accountant before transferring equity.

-Should the tenure of your property be leasehold, provisions in the lease may require that you have a license to do so from the landlord.
-If such restrictions are not strictly observed you may be in violation of the lease.
+If your property is leasehold, the lease may have a requirement for notices to be served and that you obtain the consent of the freeholder.
+If such conditions are not strictly observed you may be in breach of the lease.
 This could trigger the freeholder taking enforcement action against you.

 When it comes to preparing the the Land Registry documents your conveyancer should in the ‘consideration’ panel choose the first option, if consideration is given; otherwise ignore the consideration panel altogether.